cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 One quote (incorrectly stated according to the supposed author but nevertheless instructive) describes the difference between languages without the ability to modify its structure (like Java or APL) and Lisp as follows:

 >APL is like a beautiful diamond - flawless, beautifully symmetrical.
 But you can't add anything to it.
 If you try to glue on another diamond, you don't get a bigger diamond.
 Lisp is like a ball of mud.
 Add more and it's still a ball of mud - it still looks like Lisp.

+Lisp is special because it does not enforce syntactic and semantic rules: it can be programmed at a higher level of abstraction than other languages.
+Lisp can be transformed in other languages.
+Some of that we will see below.

 Now, let's look at the seven or so special forms of the language.
 The rest of Lisp can be implemented in these special forms.
-(Note: in reality Lisp is not implemented this way, there are some more special forms used in most Lisps for for example performance reasons).
+(Note: in reality Lisp is not implemented this way, there are some more special forms used in most Lisps for for example performance and usability reasons).

 My description of these special forms (from which `eval` can be created) is roughly based on the article [Roots of Lisp](http://www.paulgraham.com/rootsoflisp.html) of Paul Graham where he explains what McCarthy has discovered.